FIWARE/tutorials.PEP-Proxy/README.md

 Click on the image above to see a video about securing a REST API the Wilma PEP Proxy

+## User Logs In to the Application using the REST API

+### Keyrock - User Obtains an Access Token

+User of the application
+OAuth Password Flow

+### PEP Proxy - Accessing Orion with an Access Token

+## Securing Orion - Sample Code

 # Securing an IoT Agent

 ![](https://fiware.github.io/tutorials.PEP-Proxy/img/pep-proxy-iot-agent.png)

-## Securing IoT Agent - PEP Proxy Configuration
+## Securing an IoT Agent - PEP Proxy Configuration

 The `iot-agent-proxy` container is an instance of FIWARE **Wilma** listening on port `7897`, it is configured to forward traffic to
 `iot-agent` on port `7896`, which is the default port that the Ultralight agent is listening to for HTTP Requests.